V0idC0de/AdventOfCode/2025/README.md

 This challenge was surprisingly difficult, since I got entangled in nested data structures.

 Part 1 was straightforward. `str.split()` lines and remove empty entries to account for multiple spaces.
-Then convert the number to integers, transpose the resuling lists, so we have all first elements together, which represents one colum of input, which is one calculation.
+Then convert the number to integers, transpose the resulting lists, so we have all first elements together, which represents one colum of input, which is one calculation.

 To add things together, I took the opportunity to use one of my favorite functions: `functools.reduce()`.